Lennoxville massacre: Event

 In March 1985, at a secret meeting in Sorel, the Montreal North chapter were declared to be in "bad standing" with the Hells Angels and were hence to be killed.
+Although it had not been uncommon for Hells Angels to kill one another, this was the first occasion in which an entire chapter had been marked for death.
 The plan devised by Lessard, Carroll and Beaulieu called for two members of the North chapter to be forced into retirement, another two members to be given a chance to join the South chapter and the rest to all be killed.
 Lessard and Carroll in particular wanted Viau and Trudeau dead.
 Robert "Ti-Maigre" Richard, the sergeant-at-arms of the South chapter, announced that a party would be held at the Sherbrooke chapter clubhouse on Saturday, March 23, to be attended by the Sorel, Laval, Halifax and Sherbrooke chapters, which were all of the Angels' chapters in eastern Canada at the time.
 Four other Angels chapters, all in British Columbia, did not attend the party.

 Lessard had planned to ambush the North chapter as they entered the clubhouse, but the plan failed when most of the targets failed to show up.
 Lessard now extended the party for a second day, and announced that participation at the party was mandatory.
 Most of the North chapter now appeared with the notable exceptions of Trudeau, who was undergoing drug rehabilitation in Oka, and Michel "Jinx" Genest, who was in the hospital recovering from a failed assassination attempt by the Outlaws.
 Viau and four of North chapter members – Jean-Guy "Brutus" Geoffrion, Jean-Pierre "Matt le Crosseur" Mathieu, Michel "Willie" Mayrand, and Guy-Louis "Chop" Adam – attended.
 The five men were ambushed when they arrived.
 Lessard, with 41 men under his command, forced them into the center of a room in the clubhouse, where they were shot dead.